 How the Test is Performed

 The sample of fluid is removed from the peritoneal space using a needle and syringe.
+Ultrasound is often used to direct the needle to the fluid.

 Your health care provider will clean and numb a small area of your belly area (abdomen).
 A needle is inserted through the skin of your abdomen and a fluid sample is pulled out.
 The fluid is collected into a tube (syringe) attached to the end of the needle.